 eCredable Lift Review: The Pros & Cons of Lift

 We all know how important our credit reports and credit scores are.
-They are key to being able to qualify for virtually all financial products – like credit cards, personal loans, student loans, auto loans, and home loans – as well as being approved by a landlord for a new apartment, or a potential employer for a new job.
+They are key to being able to qualify for virtually all financial products – like credit cards, personal loans, student loans, auto loans, and home loans – as well as being approved by a landlord for a new apartment, insurance rates (in some states), or a potential employer for a new job.
 Your credit reports contain a lot of information – how you pay your financial obligations if you’ve ever had any type of account sent to collections (like a medical bill), or public records like tax liens that may have been filed against you.
 The whole process can be a bit mysterious, but there are a handful of basics you really need to understand to help you manage this part of your financial life.

 There may be a lot of information out there that companies know about you, but when it comes to credit reports, there are some serious laws that come into play.
 The three major credit bureaus – Equifax, Experian, and TransUnion – abide by these laws to the best of their abilities.
 But they’re only as good as the information that is supplied to them.
-Most businesses that extend you credit spend a lot of time and money to ensure they report quality information to the credit bureaus.
+Most businesses that extend credit to you spend a lot of time and money to ensure they report quality information to the credit bureaus.
 But not all of them take this as seriously as you would like them to.

 If you have an auto loan from a local "buy here pay here" dealer that offered you financing and they choose not to report to any of the national credit bureaus, then you’re not getting the benefit of this account helping you build credit.
 Be aware that reporting to credit bureaus is completely optional.
 But if you don’t pay the loan on time, they might repossess your car and send your account to a collection agency that will report your account to the credit bureaus and really harm your credit scores.

-The very fact that reporting to credit bureaus is optional makes it impossible to know if all of your accounts are being reported on your behalf.
+The very fact that reporting to credit bureaus is optional makes it impossible to know if all your accounts are being reported on your behalf.
 Most financial accounts are, but there are many other accounts that are not reported.
 Most utility companies do not report to credit bureaus because they don’t want to deal with the expense and legal obligations associated with credit reporting.
-Since they are providing you a service that you must pay for in order to continue receiving the service, it’s easy for them to just stop providing the service to you.
+Since they are providing you a service that you must pay for to continue receiving the service, it’s easy for them to just stop providing the service to you.
 If you don’t pay your internet bill, the internet service provider is going to turn your service off!

-eCredable introduced Lift® in the fall of 2019 as a way to provide consumers with the ability to include their utility accounts in their TransUnion credit report.
+eCredable introduced Lift® in the fall of 2019 to provide consumers with the ability to include their utility accounts in their TransUnion credit report.
 Most utility companies do not report your positive payment history to the credit bureaus, which means you don’t get any credit for paying these accounts on time.
 Negative information is reported if you stop paying on your account, and the utility company sends your account to a collection agency.
 The utility company reports your account “in collection” at the credit bureaus which really harms your credit score.